qpv-research-group/rayflare/docs/README.rst

 optical models behind RayFlare, you can do that :ref:`here <overview>` or get started by looking at some :ref:`examples <examples>`.

+Check the :ref:`news & updates page <news>` for recent changes and new functionality.

 If you use RayFlare in your work, please cite the `JOSS paper`_:

 *Pearce, P. M., (2021).
 RayFlare: flexible optical modelling of solar cells.
 Journal of Open Source Software, 6(65), 3460.